We accept checks, Visa, Mastercard, Discover, and American Express. All payments for services are due within 30 days

 Call 815-28-AARON, E-mail email@example.com or Text 815.797.9382 for more information about program discounts. (can be combined)

-Round 1 does not usually treat existing broadleaf weeds because ground and air temperatures are typically too low to get good control.
+Round 1 does not usually treat existing broadleaf weeds because the ground and air temperatures are typically too low to get good control.
 Round 1 is designed to keep Crabgrass and other grassy weeds from germinating and feed the lawn.
 Post-emergent broadleaf weed control is usually applied in Rounds 2-5 when weeds are present and actively growing. *Additionally - Round 1 will/can include broadleaf weed control if temperatures will support good control and we see weeds.
 Normally there shouldn’t be many dandelions in the spring on veteran lawns, but a high percentage of new customers have a need for a treatment.
 Next year, new customers are veteran customers and should already have a much less weedy lawn because we do lawn care, the way it should be.
 By treating broadleaf bi-annual weeds like Dandelions and Thistles in the fall, we are treating at the best time of year and already investing in the future lawn.
 It’s the difference between chasing after weeds that are flowering and being prepared, much like a farmer planning for results.
+More Information

-Our systemic weed control trans-locates within the weed after water has been absorbed.
-It takes about two weeks to three weeks to see results, since both the weed and roots are being destroyed, but will look significantly better after just a few days of die back.
+Our systemic weed control trans-locates within the weed after the water has been absorbed.
+It takes about two weeks to three weeks to see results, since both the weed and roots are being destroyed, but will look significantly better after just a few days of dieback.
 This is Mother Nature we are dealing with here, and some weeds are harder to kill.
 Clover, Creeping Charlie, and Violets, for example, may need a second or third treatment.